Form Validation in MultiSelect

 The number of selectable items in the MultiSelect component can be limited by setting the MaximumSelectionLength property.

-In the example below, the selection limit is set to three items, and the MultiSelect component displays the selected items in CheckBox mode.
+In the following example, the selection limit is set to three items, and the MultiSelect component displays the selected items in CheckBox mode.

 @using Syncfusion.Blazor.DropDowns